Index of the Suttas of the

 44. Adukkham-asukhī Suttaṃ, III.220

-The Buddha states that the view that the self is not painful but not pleasurable after death and is not diseased arises from not understanding the impermanent and painful nature of form, sense-experience, perception, own-making, and sense-consciousness and the seen, heard, sensed, cognized, acquired, investigated, or turned over in mind.
+The Buddha states that the view that the self is neither painful nor pleasurable after death and is not diseased arises from not understanding the impermanent and painful nature of shape, sense-experience, perception, own-making, and consciousness and the seen, heard, sensed, cognized, acquired, investigated, or turned over in mind.

 PTS: The Self Is without Bliss or Suffering, III.174